mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 - `timestamp`: the time stamp.
 - `data_id`: the id of constant data.

-Due to the control flow, some sub-graphs may not be executed, but Dump only saves the executed nodes, so the {graph_id} in the `.pb` file name under the 'graphs' directory may not always have a corresponding {graph_id} directory in {net_name} directory.
+Due to the control flow, some sub-graphs may not be executed, but Dump only saves the executed nodes, so the {graph_id} in the `.pb` file name in the graphs directory does not necessarily exist in the {graph_id} directory under {net_name}.

 For multi-graph networks, such as dynamic shape scenario, the iterations of all graphs on each device are counted uniformly.